Commercial Property Rent Review

 Rent reviews can be one of the most technically complicated aspects of modern commercial property.

-Rent Reviews in commercial leases provide the opportunity for adjustment of the passing rental normally on a 3 or 5 yearly cycle and most commonly to the current open market rental value.
+Commercial Property Rent Reviews provide the opportunity for adjustment of the passing rental normally on a 3 or 5 yearly cycle and most commonly to the current open market rental value.

 The complex drafting of lease rent review clauses means that expert knowledge is required in each case in order to interpret the lease provisions and thus negotiate a suitable level of rental.